pinchbv/floor/floor_generator/README.md

 # Floor
 **A supportive SQLite abstraction for your Flutter applications.**

-This is the dev dependency and contains the code generator.
+This is the dev dependency and contains the annotation processor.

 ---